veracity/veracity-documentation/sections/dataworkbench/analytics.md

 Before you execute a script, download and examine a sample script to familiarize yourself with accessing data sets and assets models.
 See how to [access data sets and assets models in data Workbench](https://developer.veracity.com/docs/section/dataplatform/analytics)

+Upload Python scripts, Currently we only allow to upload the file with .py file extension and the size should large than 0.

 When you choose to execute a script, you can select the data sets on which it should run.
 Depending on the script, do analytics on the data sets, and more, it can produce one new dataset.

 <figure>